-All Participants (including the District in its capacity as a Participant) operate as municipal utility districts pursuant to Chapters 49 and 54 of the Texas Water Code, as amended, and are located within the Towne Lake development.
+All Participants (including the District in its capacity as amended as a Participant) operate as municipal utility districts pursuant to Chapter 49 and Chapter 54 of the Texas Water Code and are located within the Towne Lake development.
 To serve the property within their boundaries, they have the power to construct, acquire, operate, maintain and finance water, wastewater and drainage, park and recreational facilities and roads that are arterials, collectors, or thoroughfares.
 The Participants were created by orders of the TCEQ.